GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 1. Good understanding of the problem-area jargon may be really important for the building of a quality domain model.
 2. The domain code (also known as business logic or business rules) should be kept clean from other types of application logic to minimize the gap between the domain model and its implementation.
-It is because of that MVC was invented, and utility logic is usually placed into a separate layer of services.
+It is because of that MVC was invented, and non-domain utility or application logic is usually placed into a separate layer of services.
-3. Sometimes, when domain logic is dense and volatile, it is more convenient to use [rule-engines](https://en.wikipedia.org/wiki/Business_rules_engine)
-   (also known as production systems) than to implement it manually.
-4. To save Houston of problems, different units of measurement and other such value objects should be implemented as separate types to prevent meaningless arithmetic operations between them.
+3. To save Houston of problems, different units of measurement and other such value objects should be implemented as separate types to prevent meaningless arithmetic operations between them.

 ### Complexity Management

 Quality of the used abstractions is very important in managing complexity.
 In broad sense, complexity is characterized by the cognitive effort necessary to understand the program.
-You can differ a quality abstraction from a bad one by its depth (this is a technical term: John Ousterhout, "A Philosophy of Software Design").
+A quality abstraction may be distinguished from a bad one by its depth (this is a technical term: John Ousterhout, "A Philosophy of Software Design").
 The depth is measured by the ratio of elaboration of the abstraction interface to its functionality.
 A good abstraction has a succinct well-defined interface with meaningful names and covers wast functionality.
 The opposite is true for a bad abstraction: it has a wast interface with poorly named members that, possibly, just delegate functionality to an another layer.
 Although, sometimes this may be a necessary evil, such as in the GoF [adapter](https://en.wikipedia.org/wiki/Adapter_pattern) pattern.
 A good abstraction also hides unimportant details and reveals only important ones, minimizing the associated cognitive noise, for example, by providing reasonable defaults.

 A yet another simple and powerful principle also helps to keep complexity at bay: Occam's razor (also known as [KISS](https://en.wikipedia.org/wiki/KISS_principle)).
 By not multiplying entities without necessity, you are not making